devAsh2/picture-categorizer/README.md

+# My Awesome Project

-meme generator to practice tailwind
+A silly meme generator to practice tailwind.